PaulMcMillan-Astro/ExternalGalaxyAstrometry/README.md

 Amendment to include line-of-sight velocities - currently pending - was done as part of work towards ["Kinematic analysis of the Large Magellanic Cloud using Gaia DR3"](https://ui.adsabs.harvard.edu/abs/2023A%26A...669A..91J/abstract).

 The code has been made public for convenience of sharing.
-It is neither complete nor perfect and comes with promise that it will become either.
+It is neither complete nor perfect and comes with no promise that it will become either.